DaulPavid/verilog_template/README.md

 * Optional: SymbiYosys
 * Optional: Solvers like Z3, Yices 2, etc. for formal verification

+The formal verification and testing pre-requisites are also listed [here.](https://symbiyosys.readthedocs.io/en/latest/install.html#yosys-yosys-smtbmc-and-abc)

 ## Building (Linux)

 In order to build the project, run the following commands: